thedonnerpartyrocks/thedonnerpartyrocks.github.io/README.md

 ### The Donner Party
-## Playing the roots of classic country
+## Classic country you can sink your teeth into
 ![Donner Party](abbydonnerlogo.png)

 ![Busking in New Ulm, MN](Newulm.jpeg)